Monday, April 15, 2024

 Monday, March 18, 2024

 The Covered Bridges 200K is back for a third edition as the 2024 PA Super Randonneur Series kicks off.
-We are very excited to have over 70 riders registered for the brevet, making it one of largest events in PA Rando history!
+We are very excited to have 76 riders registered for the brevet, making it our largest-ever event in PA Randonneur history!
 We welcome a number of riders who are new to the club and/or riding first brevets.
 Below is a report compiled after three club volunteers completed a "pre-ride" of the route.

 Van Sandt Covered Bridge, the first of eight bridges